Thuidium

 Thuidium is a genus of moss in the family Thuidiaceae.
 The name comes from the genus Thuja and the Latin suffix -idium, meaning diminutive.
 This is due to its resemblance to small cedar trees.

 Description

 Members of the genus are characterized by creeping, highly branched, pinnate leaves.

 There are approximately 230 species found distributed in North America, Mexico, West Indies, Central America, South America, Europe, and Asia.

 Species

-Species adapted from The Plant List;